grssnbchr/categorical-spatial-interpolation/analysis/index.md

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/gruezi-moin-servus.png" />

-Here's a more detailed, final map from that project, showing different dialects of "breakfast":
+Here’s a more detailed, final map from that project, showing different dialects of “breakfast”:

 <img src="https://timogrossenbacher.ch/wp-content/uploads/2018/03/gruezi-moin-servus-map.jpeg" />

-I actually tried to automate everything for that large-scale map production, but one thing I couldn't automate: The placement of the (curved) labels for the dialects (I didn't use a legend in the final maps as you can see above).
+I actually tried to automate everything for that large-scale map production, but one thing I couldn’t automate: The placement of the (curved) labels for the dialects (I didn’t use a legend in the final maps as you can see above).
 I did that in Adobe Illustrator.
-I can't imagine a way how this would automatically work for all possible edge cases (for example when the label has to be put outside of the map because the area is too small).
+I can’t imagine a way how this would automatically work for all possible edge cases (for example when the label has to be put outside of the map because the area is too small).